 In characteristic 0, rationally connected varieties, and in particular smooth Fano varieties, are SRC [K96, Theorem V.2.13].
 Kollár points out that SRC is the suitable generalization of rational connectedness to arbitrary characteristic and poses the question whether every smooth Fano variety in positive characteristic is SRC?
 Kollár's question has been answered affirmatively for general Fano complete intersections in \mathbb{P}^n [CZ14, Ti15].
-Likewise, if X is any smooth Fano complete intersection of type (d_1, \ldots, d_c) of Fano index at least 2 and char(k) > max(d_1, \ldots, d_c), then X is SRC [STZ18].
-In a different direction, the paper [CR19] gives sharp bounds on the degree of very free rational curves on general Fano complete intersections in \mathbb{P}^n .
-On the other hand, certain special Fano hypersurfaces are known not to have very free curves of low degree [Br13, Sh12a].
+The paper [CR19] gives sharp bounds on the degree of very free rational curves on general Fano complete intersections in \mathbb{P}^n .
+In a more negative direction, certain special Fano hypersurfaces are known not to have very free curves of low degree [Br13, Sh12a].